DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 ## unresolved
 - The free class form displays as a valid form for the user but there is no post function.
-    - This is outside the scope of the project and will be re-visted in further releases for MKG North Dublin.
+    - This is outside the scope of the project and will be re-visted in future releases for MKG North Dublin.

 - While the scroll to top feature works on all browsers the smooth scroll feature doesn't work for safari ios mobile.
 Smooth scroll works for Chrome, Edge and Firfox browsers.
     - To fix this a JS polyfill is required but this is outside the scope of the project.
 It will be fixed in a future release of the website.